Yuta Iwasada

-is a Japanese professional baseball pitcher who currently plays for the Hanshin Tigers of Nippon Professional Baseball.
+is a Japanese professional baseball pitcher for the Hanshin Tigers of Nippon Professional Baseball (NPB).

 Career

 Early career

 Yuta started his baseball career in 4th grade as an outfielder for the Wakaba Elementary School, and in 6th grade, made it to the semi-finals of a national baseball tournament.
 He doubled as 1st-base infielder and pitcher for the Kumamoto Hitsuyukan Senior High but his team never made it to nationals.

 He entered the Yokohama College of Commerce, and in his sophomore year, was chosen to pitch for the national team for the US-Japan Collegiate Baseball Championships.
 In his senior year, he was awarded Best Nine in the Kanagawa University Baseball League after winning 6 games in the tournament.